David Bergman (baseball)

-David Franciscus Johan Bergman (born 16 August 1981) is a Dutch former professional baseball player who played primarily for Kinheim of the Honkbal Hoofdklasse baseball league.
+David Franciscus Johan Bergman (born 16 August 1981) is a Dutch former professional baseball player.
+He pitched for the Netherlands national team in the 2008 Summer Olympics, 2006, 2009, and 2013 World Baseball Classics, and other tournaments.
+He also played in the Honkbal Hoofdklasse, the top Dutch league, for Pioniers and Kinheim.

 Career

-Bergman started his career at Haarlem based Nicols and later at DSS.
-The longest period of his career he played for Pioniers from Hoofddorp.
-He was first selected for the Netherlands' youth squad in 1997 for which he played three seasons.
-In these years he became European Champion for three consecutive years.
-In 1999 he won de Roel de Mon Award, a trophy for the best junior pitcher in de Honkbal Hoofdklasse.
-A year later he won the 2000 Triple Crown Tournament in Belgium with the Dutch national B-team.
+Bergman started his career at Haarlem Nicols and later at DSS.
+He was first selected for the Netherlands youth team in 1997, playing for the team for three years and winning three consecutive European youth championships.
+In 1999, he won the Roel de Mon Award, a trophy for the best junior pitcher in the country.
+A year later, he won the 2000 Triple Crown Tournament in Belgium with the Dutch national B-team.

-Bergman was first selected for the Netherlands national baseball team in 2003.
-There he teamed up with Pioniers team mates Robin van Doornspeek and Roger Kops, who are also both pitchers.
-Bergman took part in the 2003 World Port Tournament, the European Baseball Championships and the 2004 Summer Olympics qualification tournament.
-With Pioniers he won the 2003 European Cup Winners' Cup and the 2004 European Super Cup.
-After missing out on the Summer Olympics itself he rejoined the national squad in 2005 for the European Championships in the Czech Republic, where they won the title.
+Bergman was first selected for the Dutch national team in 2003.
+There, he joined fellow Pioniers pitchers Robin van Doornspeek and Roger Kops.
+That year, Bergman took part in the World Port Tournament, European Baseball Championships, and 2004 Olympics qualification tournament.
+With Pioniers, he won the 2003 European Cup Winners' Cup and the 2004 European Super Cup.

-After the European title win Bergman and the Dutch team wrote history when they reached the semi-finals for the 2005 World Championships held in their own country.
-The Dutch eventually finished in fourth position.
-Bergman won one of his two games and finished with an average of 1.00.
-In March 2006 he was part of the squad that took part in the 2006 World Baseball Classic in Puerto Rico.
-The Netherlands won one of their three matches in the tournament.
-Bergman played 11/3 inning against Puerto Rico in which he was hit four times and gave one RBI away.
-Later in that year he took part in the Dutch squad that played at the European Baseball Classic, the Haarlemse Honkbalweek and the 2006 Intercontintental Cup, which was won by the Dutch.
+Bergman did not make the 2004 Olympics team, but he rejoined the national squad for the 2005 European championships in the Czech Republic, where they won the title.
+After the European title, Bergman and the Dutch team finished fourth in the 2005 World Cup, held in the Netherlands.
+Bergman won one of his two games and finished with a 1.00 earned run average.

-2006 was one of Bergman's best years ever.
-In his first Kinheim season he won twelve matches and only lost one.
-Kinheim became Honkbal Hoofdklasse regular league champions and in the Holland Series they won the national title when they defeated Pioniers.
+Bergman was part of the Dutch squad for the 2006 World Baseball Classic (WBC) in Puerto Rico.
+He pitched 11/3 innings in a loss to host Puerto Rico, allowing one run and four hits.
+Later that year, he took part in the Dutch squad that played at the European Baseball Series, Haarlem Baseball Week, and Intercontintental Cup, where the Netherlands finished second.

-2009 In March 2009 he was part of the squad that took part in the 2009 World Baseball Classic in Puerto Rico and United States.
+2006 was also one of Bergman's best years in the Dutch league.
+In his first season with Kinheim, he went 12–2.
+Kinheim were regular season champions and defeated Pioniers in the Holland Series.